 6. What happened to the donate button?
 Even though I love producing this blog, I still have to pay the electric bill.
 And feed my kids.
 And buy tomato seeds.
 And paint.
 And gravel.
 Lots of gravel.
 I took the Donate button off when I published the ebook.
 I hope you like the site well enough to support it and the best way to support it is to buy a copy of the book.
 Or visit our Etsy hand-dyed yarn site and make a purchase.
 Or buy some of my art.
 Check out these links:

 7. Do you participate in any affiliate or advertising programs?
 Yes.
 [Why?
 See above] Here are my disclosures:

 Amazon: Robin Edmundson is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-I only get paid if you enter Amazon through my site and if you actually purchase an item within 24 hours.
+I get paid a small amount if you enter Amazon through my site/link and if you actually purchase an item within 24 hours.
 I get paid nothing if something goes in your cart and isn't bought within 24 hours.